fathomlabs/tagma/README.md

-# tagmoscope
+# tagma

-> Tagmoscope (noun). _From the Ancient Greek τάγμα (tágma, “something which has been ordered or arranged”) and σκοπέω (skopeō, "I look at")._

-The organisational tool I've always wanted, but haven't been able to find.
+> Tagma - The organisational tool we've always wanted, but haven't been able to find (noun) [_Ancient Greek τάγμα, tágma:  “something which has been ordered or arranged”_].

-**NOTE** this is design by README - I haven't actually built anything yet
+**NOTE** this is design by README - we haven't actually built anything yet

 Features it should eventually have: